 Leaping into the legislative arena involves some of the same learning activities you might take with a ballot initiative: volunteering to support a bill making its way through the legislature, reading your state legislature’s website to understand the process of passing a law, and meeting with your own state legislator or attending another group’s Lobby Day.
 Even re-familiarizing yourself with the old Schoolhouse Rocks I’m Just a Bill video is entertaining and educational.

 Similar to ballot initiative work, successful legislative work requires the hiring of professional lobbyists, political strategists, and grassroots organizers.
 It is relatively easy to find a legislator to get a Death with Dignity bill introduced; it is exceedingly difficult for that bill to gain momentum.
 It takes local organizing, a deep understanding of the rules of both chambers of the legislature, professional lobbyists, and a supportive coalition.
 A passionate group of political novices can move a bill forward, it happens sometimes, but it takes sophisticated planning and resources.

 There is so much information to share about ballot initiatives and legislative efforts, and I hope I have given you a short introduction into these two worlds.
 If you have a point of clarity you would like to explore, please do not hesitate to contact me.

-Next up: Show me the Money (And be sure to read the first three posts in this series: So You Want to Pass a Death with Dignity Law in Your State, Engaging Allies and Learning the Issue, and The Basics of Ballot Initiatives and Legislative Advocacy!)
+Next up: Building Infrastructure and Effective Coalitions (And be sure to catch part one in this series, So You Want to Pass a Death with Dignity Law in Your State and part two: Engaging Allies and Learning the Issue!)